huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 "anime artwork of a road beside a river with trees and a village, studio ghibli style, anime style, key visual, vibrant, studio anime, highly detailed"
 ```

-Load a GPT2 tokenizer and model from the [Gustavosta/MagicPrompt-Stable-Diffusion](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion) checkpoint to enhance the prompt.
+Load a GPT2 tokenizer and model from the [Gustavosta/MagicPrompt-Stable-Diffusion](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion) checkpoint (this specific checkpoint is trained to generate prompts) to enhance the prompt.

 ```py
 tokenizer = GPT2Tokenizer.from_pretrained("Gustavosta/MagicPrompt-Stable-Diffusion")